nwilltell27/get-your-drink-on/README.md

 # Get Your Drink On
-A simple web app that assists users in searching for drinks by ingredient.
+A simple web app that allows users to search Cocktail Database by ingredient.

 ## Technologies
 - HTML5